pbmoses/external-secrets-demo/External-Secrets-With-Vault.md

   vaultRole: pmodemo
 ```

-And… it’s just that simple.

-**Added Value, adding our external-secret to ArgoCD**

-With a running instance of ArgoCD, we can
+It’s just that simple.
+In this demo we've setup a dev Vault, enabled Kubernetes authentication, created a secret, a role and policy for the secret access.